sit/wrkb/kb/champions/volibear.md

 **Cost:** 35.0 / 40.0 / 45.0 / 50.0

-Volibear mauls an enemy, dealing 5 / 30 / 55 / 80 ( +100% AD +5% bonus HP ) physical damage .
+Volibear mauls an enemy, dealing 5 / 30 / 55 / 80 ( +100% AD + 6.5% bonus HP ) physical damage .
 If Volibear maul's a champion or Large Monster he goes into a Frenzy for 8 seconds.
-If this Ability is used when in a Frenzy, its damage is increased to 8 / 48 / 88 / 128 ( +160% AD + 8% bonus HP ) physical damage and Volibear restors 10 + 10% ( 7% ) missing Health .
+If this Ability is used when in a Frenzy, its damage is increased to 8 / 48 / 88 / 128 ( +160% AD + 10.4% bonus HP ) physical damage and Volibear restores 10 + 10% ( 7% ) missing Health .
 This Ability applies on-hit effects.
-Base Health Regeneration: 20 / 30 / 40 / 50 Damage ratio to monsters: 80% .
+Base Health Regeneration: 20 / 30 / 40 / 50 ( +5% / 6% / 7% / 8% lost Health ).
+Damage ratio to monsters: 80% .

 ### [3] Sky Splitter